West Hills police: Gunshots lead to man's arrest in Westmont

 Four officers from West Hills and Upper Yoder Township arrived at the apartment building, arresting Smith inside his apartment and detaining a second man.

 The second man reportedly told police that he was asleep when he heard a gunshot.
-He came out of this bedroom and saw Smith walking around the kitchen with a 9mm pistol on the table.
+He said he came out of his bedroom and saw a 9mm pistol on a table and Smith walking around the kitchen.

-The man said he retreated back to his bedroom and came out after hearing a second gunshot.
-The man said he found Smith holding a .45 caliber pistol.
+The man said he retreated to his bedroom and came out after hearing a second gunshot.
+The man said he found Smith holding a .45-caliber pistol.

-Police recovered a Hi-Point JHP handgun.
-The magazine that was ejected from the gun was found loaded with G2 Research RIP .45 auto ammunition.
+Police said that they recovered a Hi-Point JHP handgun and that the magazine that was ejected from the gun was found loaded with G2 Research RIP .45 auto ammunition.

 No injures were reported.